Radio You Need To Know

 2. Programming and Community Outreach:

 WYSU is Continuously striving to enhance the diversity and inclusive scope of its programming.
 WYSU searches for and continues to add programs that focus on diverse topics and have hosts of diverse backgrounds.
-Recent additions include: the news module Asian View, aired twice daily during Morning Edition; Latino USA; It’s Been a Minute; and Snap Judgment.
+Some of those programs are: the news module Asian View, aired during Morning Edition; Latino USA; It’s Been a Minute; Snap Judgment; and recently added are: Open to Debate, a program that explores the extreme polarization of the nation; and On Shifting Ground with Ray Suarez.

 WYSU promotes lectures and events for diverse audiences on air and in the online Community Calendar.
-Recent examples include: Hispanic Heritage Month Organizing Committee programs, YSU Africana Studies programs for Black History Month, Women’s History Month programs, events of the local Latino organization OCCHA, YSU guest lecturers and musicians, local theater productions, as well as numerous other specific event requests that are submitted to the station.
+Recent examples include: YSU Hispanic Heritage Month Organizing Committee programs, YSU Africana Studies programs for Black History Month, Women’s History Month, events of the local Latino organization OCCHA, The Butler Institute of American Art: The Jewish Contribution to the Art of America, YSU Melnick Medical Museum & Youngstown Historical Center for Industry & Labor, YSU guest lecturers and musicians, local theater productions, as well as numerous other specific event requests that are submitted to the station.

 WYSU’s locally-hosted classical and jazz program hosts, and network hosts, make a special effort to incorporate music that reflects the contributions of all cultures, especially featuring Latin-American, African-American, LGBTQ+, and women composers and musicians.
 Women composers and musicians are also emphasized.